AmulyaVeldandi/D-SESS/README.md

 # Quantitative Analysis of Side Effect Severity using the D-SESS Scale

 This repository contains the code, data, and documentation for the research study titled **"Quantitative Analysis of Side Effect Severity using the D-SESS Scale: An Observational Study with Analytical Techniques"**, authored by Vijay Kumar Gaddam, Amulya Veldandi, Akhila Siri Godana, Surya Rao Sripathi, and Timothy Gudisa.
+LINK: https://dl.acm.org/doi/10.1145/3704239.3704248

 The study introduces the **Drug Side Effect Severity Scale (D-SESS)**, a novel quantitative metric designed to assess and categorize the severity of drug side effects using natural language processing (NLP) and machine learning techniques.

+# Citation:
+Vijay Kumar Gaddam, Amulya Veldandi, Akhila Siri Godana, Surya Rao Sripathi, and Timothy Gudisa.
+2025.
+Quantitative Analysis of Side Effect Severity using the D-SESS Scale: An Observational Study with Analytical Techniques.
+In Proceedings of the 2024 7th International Conference on Healthcare Service Management (ICHSM '24).
+Association for Computing Machinery, New York, NY, USA, 46–51. https://doi.org/10.1145/3704239.3704248

 ---